zenika-open-source/promote-open-source-project/README.md

 <summary>👌 Be sure your project is ready</summary>
 <p>

-> Your project must be sable and mature enough to have features that will keep your user
+> Your project must be stable and mature enough to have features that will keep your user

 </p>
 </details>